sitrox/workhorse/README.md

      end
      ```

-  For plain Workhrose job clases:
+  For plain Workhorse job classes:

   1. Add the following static method to your job class: